GlorpusMaximus/INFOTC-1600-Digital-Concepts-Tutorial/README.md

    - Double click the run.bat to launch web UI, during the first launch it will download large amounts of files.
 After everything has been downloaded and installed correctly, you should see a message "Running on local URL:  http://127.0.0.1:7860", opening the link will present you with the web UI interface.

 3. **Model Installation**:
-   - Instal Realistic vision from [here](https://civitai.com/models/4201/realistic-vision-v60-b1) and place it in your sd.webui\webui\models\Stable-diffusion directory
+   - Install Realistic vision from [here](https://civitai.com/models/4201/realistic-vision-v60-b1) and place it in your sd.webui\webui\models\Stable-diffusion directory
+   - Click the blue refresh button next to **Checkpoint** in your webui and select Realistic Vision from the dropdown menu
+   - Go to the sampler menu and select DPM++ SDE from the selection menu.
+This is what Realistic Vision uses to render images
+   - Set CFG to 1.5 and Steps to 5

 ---